 Make Dens, Make friends, Make music, Make Memories.

 Adult: £75 , Child £45, Family (2 ad, 2ch) £230.
 Under 5’s free.
 NO DOGS.

 To book your place email firstname.lastname@example.org with all camper names + children’s ages.

-- Q : I have a small camper van, can I bring it?
-A : We will certainly allow small camper vans but do need to be made aware at your time of booking.
+- Q: I have a small camper van, can I bring it?
+A: We will certainly allow small camper vans but do need to be made aware of at your time of booking.
 Camper vans will be kept to a manageable number.

-- Q : I’m coming camping at Mellow Farm anyway, can I just join in with your activities?
-A : If you have made a booking directly with Mellow Farm, you will simply be camping in one of their other fields.
+- Q: I’m coming camping at Mellow Farm anyway, can I just joint in with your activities?
+A: If you have made a booking directly with Mellow Farm, you will simply be camping in one of there other fields.
 Our event is for pre-booked customers only and we have a dedicated field, barns and indoor workshop space for our customers.
-If you want to join in with our event, then you’ll need to book directly with us.
+If you want to join in with our event then you’ll need to book directly with us.

-- Q : I’d love to book, how do I do that?
-A : Send an email with all camper names and ages of any children to firstname.lastname@example.org.
-Provided we have space, we’ll send you an invoice for full payment which then confirms you booking.
+- Q: I’d love to book, how do I do that?
+A: Send an email with all camper names and ages of any children to email@example.com.
+Provided we have space, we’ll send you an invoice for full payment which then confirms your booking.
 Please do NOT arrive at camp without pre-booking with us.

 We do hope the above answers any questions you may have.
 Do feel free to send an email if there’s something we haven’t covered, or you are still unsure.

 - All names of campers + ALL children’s ages